accordproject/techdocs/docs/accordproject.md

 ## Introduction

-This is the introduction to the Accord Project and the various sub-projects.
+The Accord Project has created the following Open Source software packages:
+- Cicero
+- Ergo
+- Verbatim